godotengine/godot-docs/tutorials/engine/inputevent.rst

 -----------------

-Every input event is originated from the user/player (though it's possible to generate an InputEvent and feed then back to the engine, which is useful for gestures).
-The OS object for each platform will read events from the device, then feed the to MainLoop.
+Every input event is originated from the user/player (though it's possible to generate an InputEvent and feed them back to the engine, which is useful for gestures).
+The OS object for each platform will read events from the device, then feed them to MainLoop.
 As :ref:`SceneTree <class_SceneTree>` is the default MainLoop implementation, events are fed to it.
 Godot provides a function to get the current SceneTree object :
 **get_tree()**.